Kawsmoe/Kawsmoe/README.md

-- 👋 Hi, I’m @Kawsmoe
+- 👋 Hi, I’m Sean Gillen (@Kawsmoe)
-- 👀 I’m interested in data science, data analysis, dashboards & gadatabases
+- 👀 I’m interested in data science, data analysis, dashboards & databases
-- 🌱 I’m currently learning Python, SQL,
+- 🌱 I’m currently learning Python, SQL, R, PowerBi, Tableau
 - 💞️ I’m looking to collaborate on databases
-- 📫 How to reach me ...
+- 📫 How to reach me seangillenjr@yahoo.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Kawsmoe/Kawsmoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.